 Good grief.
 What is it with Germany?
 None of their castles or palaces will let you take pictures inside, even without a flash.
 And this policy is usually strictly enforced with chastising guards hovering in the most magnificent rooms.

-The only glitzy place where snaps where allowed (that I visited) was the Residenz Museum in Munich, a museum which I highly recommend.
-If you're at Neuschwanstein Castle or the like, forget it.
-If you try to sneak in a snap on the sly, you'll likely be scolded by a dour museum guard or your tour guide.
+If you’re at Neuschwanstein Castle or the like, forget it.
+If you try to sneak in a snap on the sly, you’ll likely be scolded by a dour museum guard or your tour guide.

 8. Cycling: Death in the Bike Lane

 Nearly every town or city in Germany has bike lanes.
 Don’t walk in them or you risk getting run over.
 Even if you’re not mindlessly strolling in a designated bike lane, you could still get run over.
 Stay alert, even in pedestrian zones.